X-rayLaser/pytorch-handwriting-synthesis-toolkit/readme.md

 Finally, after specified number iterations, the script will sample a few hand writings from a network and save them in a folder.

+### Using custom character set
+By default, the script will use character set stored under <prepared_data_folder>/charset.txt.
+This file contains all characters that were found by scanning the text part of the dataset.
+This might include digits, punctuation as well as other non-letter characters.
+You might want to restrict the set to contain only white-space and letters.
+Just create a new text file and populate it with characters that you want your synthesis network to be able to produce.

 ## Sampling from Handwriting synthesis network